 3. Bullet Point List Snippets

 Everyone loves a list post right?
 Well, Google’s no exception.
-Just check out this snippet for data studio templates:
+Just check out this snippet for Looker studio templates:

 For these featured snippets, Google formats the bullet point list by pulling the headings of each section of the post.